Features and Benefits¶

 SAML SSO works by transferring the user’s identity from the identity provider to the service provider on behalf of the user with digitally signed documents.

-Secure Transport (SSL)¶
+Secure Transport (SSL/TLS)¶

 Omniverse Cache is a simple service that can be used both on users’ workstations as well as within infrastructure to optimize data transfers between Nucleus and its clients.